12 Sights in Worms, Germany (with Map and Images)

 Show sight on map

 St. Peter's in Herrnsheim is the Roman Catholic parish church of the village.
-It is dedicated to St. Peter and for centuries was the burial place of the branch of the Dalberg family, who lived in the neighbouring Herrnsheim Castle.
-Today, the church is mainly characterized by the Gothic construction phase of the 15th century and neo-Gothic conversions from the 19th century.
+It is dedicated to St. Peter and was for centuries the burial place of the branch of the Dalberg family, who lived in the neighboring Herrnsheim Castle.
+Today, the church is mainly characterized by the Gothic construction phase of the 15th century and by neo-Gothic conversions from the 19th century.

 Wikipedia: St. Peter (Worms-Herrnsheim) (DE), Website